BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/cryptocurrency-icons.md

 ---
-title: Cryptocurrency-Icons
+title: Cryptocurrency Icons
-description: How to install and configure Cryptocurrency-Icons for Blade Icons.
+description: How to install and configure Cryptocurrency Icons for Blade Icons.
-breadcrumbs: [Documentation, Families, Cryptocurrency-Icons]
+breadcrumbs: [Documentation, Families, Cryptocurrency Icons]
 ---

 ## Installation